Why is it easier to see other people’s mistakes?

 You don’t need a background in retail, or marketing or any other business discipline to understand that building customer traffic will require advertising.
 If customers don’t know the store is there, it doesn’t matter how well designed and stocked it is.

-Now take this scenario to Talent Acquisition.
+Now take this scenario to candidate attraction.
 You need more applicant flow so you spend the bulk of your budget on your career site adding videos and making it mobile friendly.
 That doesn’t seem to generate the quality candidates you want so you decide to rewrite your job descriptions and even post on several job boards.

 When that doesn’t work, you seize on the data from Glassdoor and LinkedIn showing that candidates conduct job research on those sites.
 So you spend money on both of them.